 #9 Cross-Promote your Post on Twitter, Facebook, Google+ and other Social Media Platforms

-Once you have optimized and published a new post, you will need to promote your post as hell.
-Start by sharing your blog post on your social media channels.
+Once you have published your new post, you will need to promote your post as hell.
+Start by sharing your blog post on your social channels.
 Social media are very powerful sources to get more outreach for your content and to drive traffic to your blog.

 You can do this manually or automatically.
-If you do it manually, this will be a lot of legwork, everytime you publish a new post.
-Social media automation tools save a lot of time and helps you to get more outreach for your post in less time.
+If you do it manually, this will be a lot of legwork, every time you publish a new post.
+Social media automation tools save a lot of time and help you to get more outreach for your post in less time.

 Tools to use for sharing your content automatically on social media networks

-- Use the Blog2Social plugin to share and cross-promote your blog posts automatically to your social media channels, directly from the WordPress dashboard.
+Use the Blog2Social plugin to share and cross-promote your blog posts automatically to your social media channels, directly from the WordPress dashboard.
 The plugin allows you to auto-post and to customize your posts individually for each network.
 You can also schedule your posts to be shared at the best times to post on each network.
-The plugin auto-posts your blog posts to Facebook (profiles, pages), Twitter, Google+ (profiles, pages, groups), LinkedIn (profiles, pages), XING (profiles, pages, groups), Diigo and Reddit, to Tumblr, Medium, Torial for re-publishing your post, as well as your images on Instagram, Flickr and Pinterest.
+The plugin auto-posts your blog posts to Facebook (profiles, pages, groups), Twitter, Google+ (profiles, pages, groups), Google My Business, LinkedIn (profiles, pages), XING (profiles, pages, groups), VK, Instagram, Flickr, Pinterest, Diigo, Reddit, Tumblr, Medium, Bloglovin’, Torial.
 You may also re-post old post and pre-schedule your scheduled post for auto-posting.

 How to re-publish and syndicate your blog post

-- Syndicate your post as blog post to Quora.
+Syndicate your post as a blog post to Quora.

 Tools to use for re-publishing your content automatically on social media networks

-- Turn long posts into a white paper or ebook as take away for your blog and to share it on Slideshare, Scribd, Issue & Co.
+Turn long posts into a white paper or ebook as a take-away for your blog and to share it on Slideshare, Scribd, Issue & Co.

 Tools to use for repurposing your content in other media formats

-- Use Powerpoint or Google Slides to create a simple presentation of your blog post.
-You can create a mp4 or .wmv file to use them as video.
+Use Powerpoint or Google Slides to create a simple presentation of your blog post.
+You can create an mp4 or .wmv file to use them as video.

 Tools to use for reaching out to influencers

-Also your social media statistics are important to see show many comments, likes and shares your posts get.
+Also, your social media statistics are important to see how many comments, likes and shares your posts get.
 Whereas people are easy on giving a like, the number of shares show if they really value your content to share them with their own community.
-Comments on your post shows that they actively interact with your content.
+Comments on your post show that they actively interact with your content.

 Tools to use for easily analyzing your blog post stats

-- Get the Google Analytics Dashboard plugin for your blog.
+The plugins Google Analytics Dashboard, Google Analyticator or Google Analytics Dashboard for WP bring the Google Analytics directly into your WordPress Dashboard.
+You can easily integrate the Analytics code into each page and post of your blog.
 If you’re regularly checking your stats on page views and performance of your posts, the plugin helps you keeping track of your stats more quickly and conveniently.